AnandJogawade/RedTeam-PowerShell-AMSI-Bypass/README.md

 3. **Inside this class there is an internal static field commonly referenced as**:
    - amsiInitFailed.
-This field represents whether AMSI initialization failed inside the current PowerShell process.
+This field indicates whether AMSI initialization failed inside the current PowerShell process.

 4. **And this script set it's value to**:
-   - $null,$true.
+   - $null,$true, SetValue($null,$true) uses $null because the field is static, not because $null itself is being assigned to the field.
+The actual field value being assigned is $true.
 <br><br>
-This makes the current PowerShell process behave as if AMSI initialization failed, which changes how AMSI scanning operates for that session.
+This causes the current PowerShell process to behave as though AMSI initialization failed, effectively disabling AMSI scanning for that PowerShell session.
 ---

 ## **How To Use**